Table of Contents

 How to Stop Prairie Dogs Biting

-Even though prairie dogsOpens in a new tab. can be affectionate creatures, it does take a lot of time and attention on your part to achieve this level of friendliness from your pet.
+Even though prairie dogs can be affectionate creatures, it does take a lot of time and attention on your part to achieve this level of friendliness from your pet.
 A prairie dog requires plenty of interaction from you and members of your family before it will become accustomed to your presence and hence be friendly toward you as you approach.

 Most experienced prairie dog owners will be aware that it is far easier to teach them to be affectionate from a young age than it is when they are older.
 They will also know that when it comes to protectiveness, male prairie dogs tend to be more aggressive than females.